Inom-Turdikulov/notes/output/md/how do i work with contacts.md

 tags:
 - inbox
 - outline
-title: How do I work with contacts
 ---

+# How do I work with contacts

 ::TODO: Info how I organize contact note type, need implement ::